yochannah/carpentries.org/_posts/2021/01/2021-01-19-alpha-testing-jekyll-pages-lesson.md

 After reflecting on how valuable the experience was to the ongoing development of our lesson, we have written up these notes to share with the community.

 __We will also host an open themed community discussion on the related topic of _Teaching a new lesson for the first time_ at 15:00 UTC on 1st February ([check your local time here](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Themed+Community+Discussion%3A+Teaching+a+new+lesson+for+the+first+time&iso=20210201T15&p1=%3A&ah=1)).
 If you would like to join that call, head over to the
-Community Discussions Etherpad to sign up!__
+[Community Discussions Etherpad](https://pad.carpentries.org/community-discussions) to sign up!__ (Thank you to Caroline F Ajilogba of the [Instructor Development Committee](https://carpentries.org/inst-dev/) for helping us organise this themed discussion.)

 ## What went well?